andreas-wilm/nim-gmlparser/README.md

-# An attempt to parse Graph Modelling Language (GML) files with Nim
+# Parsing Graph Modelling Language (GML) files with Nim

-This is experimental proof of concept code, which parses Graph Modelling Language (GML) files with Nim, relying on a C library from the Faculty of Computer Science and Mathematics of the University of Passau.
+This is experimental proof of concept code, which parses Graph Modelling Language (GML) files with Nim, relying on an external C library.

+## Demos

+A simple, low-level demo can be found in `gml_demo.nim`.
+Compile with `nim c gml_demo.nim` and run with `./gml_demo <your.gml>`.
+This will simply print entries as they are parsed.

+A demo using a graph structure can be found in `graph.nim`.
+Compile with `nim c graph.nim` and run with `./graph <your.gml>`.
+Note this assumes that your nodes have a numeric id and edges have at least a source and a target.

+Note, both rely on the parser library below, which you will need to compile first.

+## Parser library
-The GML C library can still be found on [web.archive.org](https://web.archive.org/web/20190207140002/http://www.fim.uni-passau.de/index.php?id=17297&L=1) (as also referenced by [Networkx's gml section](https://networkx.org/documentation/stable/reference/readwrite/gml.html)).
+The GML C library is from the Faculty of Computer Science and Mathematics of the University of Passau and can still be found on [web.archive.org](https://web.archive.org/web/20190207140002/http://www.fim.uni-passau.de/index.php?id=17297&L=1) (as also referenced by [Networkx's gml section](https://networkx.org/documentation/stable/reference/readwrite/gml.html)).
 Its contents are mirrored here as `gml-parser.tar.gz` and the required components in the `lib` directory, including license (see `lib/COPYING`).

 I compiled the C library to a shared library, just because I couldn't figure out how to use the C files as is from within the Nim project (the idea is described in [this Nim forum post](https://forum.nim-lang.org/t/5098), but I got naming clashes).
 To compile the library use: